-Disney’s answer to Netflix was already met with strong reactions of anticipation upon its first announcement, but that excitement increased a hundredfold when the D23 expo in 2019 confirmed that the streaming service would drop several TV shows that will tie into the MCU.
+I would not be surprised to learn how many people had not yet started their Disney+ subscription until the middle of January because they were waiting for the release of the streaming service’s exclusive Marvel TV shows.
+Disney’s answer to Netflix was already met with strong reactions of anticipation upon its first announcement, but that excitement increased a hundredfold when the D23 expo in 2019 confirmed that the streaming service would drop several TV series that tie into the MCU.

-Loki (Spring 2021)
+Loki (June 9, 2021)

 What If…?
-(2021)
+(Summer 2021)

-Hawkeye (Fall 2021)
+Hawkeye (Late 2021)

 It has been clear since 2015’s Avengers: Age of Ultron that all Jeremy Renner’s master archer wants to do is retire from the superhero life and finally settle down with his family.
 Well, it appears that the Disney+ exclusive Hawkeye will chronicle Clint Barton’s ascension from his MCU moniker, which also promises to be quite the family affair as well.

 The six-episode limited series will follow Clint Barton training the successor to his Avengers title, Kate Bishop - the third character to take up the Hawkeye mantle in Marvel Comics and the first female to do so.
 It was recently confirmed after a long history of rumors that Oscar-nominee Hailee Steinfeld will play the young archer when Hawkeye premieres on Disney+ in late 2021.